aliciapaz/my-moms-kitchen/README.md

 # My mom's kitchen

-> A restaurant-like page to show my favorite dishes made by my mom
+> I had to build a single-page application for a hypothetical restaurant for learning purposes, and I decided to use it to showcase my favorite dishes made by my mother.

 ![screenshot](./screenshot.png)